Degrees and Certificates

 - The associate of science degree (AS) is awarded to students majoring in science, agriculture, engineering or heath science who plan to transfer to a four-year college or university after completing their LFCC program.

 - The certificate is awarded to students who complete one of the approved, non-degree curricula usually less than two years in length.

 The College holds a formal commencement ceremony each May.
 Students completing graduation requirements in the summer term may receive their diploma in August.
 Students who graduate at the end of the summer or fall terms are considered graduates of the class the following May.
 Applications for graduation and additional information are available online in the Student Information System.

 The catalog in effect on the date a student is formally admitted to a curriculum/program is used to determine course and credit requirements for graduation.
-The new catalog for each academic year becomes effective on the first day of the fall semester.
+The new catalog for each academic year becomes effective on the first day of the summer semester.
 The College reserves the right to make changes in the curricular requirements when necessary.
 Students are encouraged to keep up with changes to their program of study as listed in new catalogs.
 In cases where a student discontinues enrollment at the College for two consecutive semesters (excluding summer), graduation requirements are determined by the catalog in effect during the semester a student re-enrolls.

 To be eligible for graduation with an associate degree from the College, potential graduates should reference the following guidelines: